viper-framework/viper/docs/source/usage/web.rst

 HTTP Interfaces
 ===============

-Viper has two HTTP Components that can optionally be enabled alongside the console access.
+Viper has two HTTP components that can optionally be enabled alongside the console access.

     * Web interface
     * REST based API interface